vanbroup/documents/output/CS.md

 ### 4.9.11 Other forms of revocation advertisements available

-No Stipulation.

-### 4.9.11 Other forms of revocation advertisements available

 Because some Application Software Suppliers utilize non-standard revocation mechanisms, CAs MUST, if requested by the Application Software Supplier and using a method of communication specified by the Application Software Vendor, notify the Application Software Supplier whenever the CA revokes a Code Signing Certificate because (i) the CA mis-issued the Certificate, (ii) the Certificate was used to sign Suspect Code, or (iii) there is a suspected or actual compromise of the Applicant's or CA's Private Key.

 ### 4.9.12 Special requirements re key compromise

 See [Section 4.9.1](#491-circumstances-for-revocation).

-### 4.9.13 Circumstances for suspension

-The Repository MUST NOT include entries that indicate that a Certificate is suspended.

 ### 4.9.13 Circumstances for suspension